- What's my Golf Club worth?

 What's my antique golf club worth?

-Over the past 15 years or so I've received a lot of emails from people all over the world asking me for advice on what an old club they have is worth.
+Since 2004 years or so I've received a lot of emails from people all over the world asking me for advice on what an old club they have is worth.
 It might have been bought in a junk shop or found in their attic.
 I actually really like receiving these emails as it broadens my knowledge in that sometimes quite unusual things turn up, plus it obviously helps them.

-In short, the best course of action is for you to take some pictures and email them to me at email@example.com!
+In short, the best course of action is for you to take some pictures and email them to me at email@example.com

 3. See if a fridge magnet is attracted to the shaft half-way along it.